Mirror symmetry for log Calabi-Yau surfaces I: Smoothness: Around the Gross--Siebert locus

-We now continue with our usual setting of a surface $(Y,D)$, and assume we have a toric model $p: (Y,D) \to (\oY,\oD)$, the blowup at distinct points along the boundary, and an inclusion $\eta: \NE(Y) \to P$ satisfying Assumptions \ref{GSassumptions}, and let $I$ be a monomial ideal with radical $G$.
-Let $\foD$ be a scattering diagram for this data such that $\foD$ satisfies the hypotheses of Definition \ref{nufoDdef}, $\nu(\foD)$ is a scattering diagram in the sense of Definition \ref{scatdiagQdef}, and $\theta_{\gamma,\nu(\foD)}\equiv 1$ for a loop $\gamma$ around the origin.
+For the statement of Proposition \ref{GSlocus}, we fix our usual setting of a surface $(Y,D)$, and assume given Assumptions \ref{GSassumptions2} and that $\nu(\foD)$ is a scattering diagram in the sense of Definition \ref{scatdiagQdef}.
+Suppose furthermore that $\theta_{\gamma,\nu(\foD)}\equiv 1$ for a loop $\gamma$ around the origin.
 Thus by Theorem \ref{wallcrossingtheorem}, $\foD$ is consistent.
-These hypotheses apply in particular when $\foD=\foD^{\can}$.
+These hypotheses on $\foD$ apply in particular when $\foD=\foD^{\can}$.